Last Updated on April 11, 2022 by Heather Hart, ACSM EP, CSCS

 I wish there were enough words to describe how much I love running on trails.
 It’s exhilarating.
 It’s primal.
 It’s freeing.
-It’s a way to exercise WHILE enjoying the outdoors …without inhaling exhaust from cars.
-Unlike road running, which can often be boring and monotonous (in my opinion), trail running offers a refreshing change in scenery as well as an ever changing terrain adding to its difficulty.
+It’s a way to exercise while simultaneously enjoying the great outdoors and experiencing all that nature has to offer.
+The ever changing terrain always provides a challenge, and the quiet, peacefulness of nature always leaves me feeling mentally refreshed.

 What many people don’t realize is that more often than not, local trails merge in and out of public AND private property.
 Check for signs, warnings, and updates at the trail head before proceeding on your trail run.
-Respect any trail closures, and heed to all posted warnings.
 Respectfully staying on trail ensures that property owners will continue to allow users to enjoy the trail.
 If a sign says “no trespassing”, then as common sense would dictate: don’t trespass.

 From an environmental standpoint: staying on the trail helps to protect the natural surroundings, wildlife, and plants, as well as prevent erosion that could compromise the integrity of the trail.
 Often times trails will be rerouted to allow new growth, or even protect nesting birds.
 Remember, this is THEIR home.